STUDENT AFFAIRS AND STUDENT SERVICES

 James B. Chavis University Center

 The James B. Chavis University Center serves as the hub of campus activities.
-Located in the center of campus, the James B. Chavis University Center houses offices for the Office of Student Life, the Student Government Association, the Career Services Center, the Counseling and Testing Center, a computer lab, an Information Booth/Student Supply Store, the cafeteria, Bert’s Cafe, a game room, student lounges, three conference rooms, a meditation room, and the campus post office boxes.
+Located in the center of campus, the James B. Chavis University Center houses offices for the Office of Student Development, including Intramurals, Greek Life, Student Life, the Student Government Association, and the Association of Campus Entertainment.
+The Career Services Center, the Counseling and Testing Center, a computer lab, an Information Booth/Student Supply Store, the cafeteria, Bert’s Cafe, a game room, student lounges, three conference rooms, and a meditation room are also housed in the University Center.

 Center for Leadership and Service

-The Center for Leadership and Service is located within the Office of Student Life in University Center Room 220.
+The Center for Leadership and Service is located within the Multicultural Center in Old Main Room 121.
 The Leadership Library is housed within the Center for Leadership and Service and includes a number of leadership resources for both student organizations and individual students.
-The Director of Leadership and Community Service oversees the Leadership and Service Opportunities Program (LSOP).
-LSOP provides opportunities through educational workshops and programs, community service projects, and service-learning for students to recognize and develop their leadership potential.
-LSOP includes a recognition program in which students that complete a series of workshops and participate in service will be awarded at an annual Awards Brunch.
+The Director of Leadership and Service oversees the Leadership and Service Opportunities Program (LSOP).
+LSOP is a student-led organization and provides opportunities through educational workshops and programs, community service projects, and service opportunities for students to recognize and develop their leadership potential.
+LSOP includes a recognition program in which students that complete a series of workshops and participate in service will be awarded at an annual Awards Celebration.
 Freshmen students are recognized as Horizon Leaders.
 Sophomores, juniors, and seniors are recognized as Distinguished Leaders.
-Seniors may also be recognized as Leadership Fellows.
-The Leadership Transcript is developed for Leadership Fellows to detail their participation in the LSOP.
+Graduating seniors may also be recognized as Leadership Fellows.
+A Leadership Transcript is developed for Leadership Fellows that details their participation in the LSOP.
 It includes information about LSOP workshop attendance, along with detailed information about each community and campus service project completed by a student.
 The transcript is designed to be an addition to the student’s resume and academic transcript.